andreasots/dename/readme.md

 ------------

 <http://www.aaronsw.com/weblog/squarezooko> proposes a design to solve
 the same problem.
-Namecoin exists and (sort-of) works.
+Namecoin exists and (sort of) works.
 Sadly, these systems are bound to use enormous amounts of hashing power to stay secure, and even then there remains the risk of 51% of the power falling into bad hands.
 The described cost of this will also most likely be